 This Thanksgiving, when you cook for your family, consider great vegan options you can put on your plate, instead of death and suffering.
 Celebrations should be a time to cherish everything that’s wonderful about our lives and the world, and cruelty toward voiceless animals should have no part in it.
 It is estimated that 45 million turkeys are killed in the United States for Thanksgiving each year.
 Isn’t it ironic, then, that media space and air time is usually devoted to the one single turkey that gets the presidential pardon?

-You can find plenty of vegan recipes both here on Holy Cow! and on many other vegan blogs, including some of the wonderful blogs in my blogroll.
+You can find plenty of vegan recipes both here on Holy Cow! and on many other vegan blogs.
 I also plan to post some Thanksgiving special recipes over the coming days, including vegan versions of traditional favorites, so stay tuned.